dmbarbour/glas/glas-src/language-g0/README.md

 Some ideas that come to mind repeatedly.

-### Multi-Stage Macros?
-Reject.
+### Multi-Stage Macros

 I could allow macro calls to return `macro:Program`, to be evaluated as another macro call.
-This would enable macros to have variable static arity based on data, or to scan the static data stack for sentinel values.
+This would enable macros to have variable static arity based on data, e.g. scan the static data stack for a sentinel value to build a list.

 However, I'm uncertain that I want to enable or encourage ad-hoc scanning of the data stack.
 It creates a huge inconsistency between compile-time and runtime programming.
 Further, this feature complicates local reasoning and refactoring because programmers cannot just look at arity.
 Decided to reject unless I find a very strong use-case.

-### Local Variables?
-Reject.
+### Local Variables

 To make variables work well, e.g. such that we can access and update a local variable from deep within a loop, I need macros that operate on an abstract g0 AST instead of program values.
 Although this is feasible, it isn't a complication I want for the g0 language.
 My decision is to support variables in higher-level language modules.

-### Negative Assertions?
-Defer.
+### Negative Assertions

 Currently, it is feasible to express a negative assertion with a macro that verifies a program halts with a backtracking failure.